slayerpart/git-worktree-slides/slides.md

 <br>

 - Challenges in Multi-Branch Development
-- Existing Solutions: Pros and Cons
+- Common Solutions: Pros and Cons
+- Anatomy of a Git Repository
 - Introduction to Git Worktrees
-- Workflows, Commands, and Best Practices
-- Workflow Demo
+- Demo

 ---